minkymorgan/bytefreq-awk/README.md

 It can be used to:

-    1) profile the bytes (characters) in a file
+    1) profile the bytes (characters) in a file, using *charfreq.awk*
-    2) profile columns per row in a file (find parser errors)
+    2) verify parsing of columns correct, using *fieldprofiler.awk*
-    3) generate Mask-Based data profiling reports at multiple grains
+    3) generate Mask-Based data profiling reports, with choice of mask
-    4) generate datasets suitable for data quality remediation engines
+    4) generate profiled datasets for data quality remediation engines

 It is written in the portable awk language.
 The library implements a number of data transformations and reports helping you do data quality studies using Mask-Based Data Profiling techniques.